Roy Low

 Anthony Roy Low (born 8 July 1944 in Watford) is an English former professional footballer who played for Tottenham Hotspur, Watford, Bedford Town and represented England at schoolboy level.

 Playing career

-Low joined Tottenham Hotspur as a junior in July 1961.
+Having played for England schoolboys in 1959, Low joined Tottenham Hotspur as a junior in July 1961.
 He went on to make eight appearances and scored one goal.
 The winger became the first Spurs player to make a substitute appearance when he replaced Derek Possee in a home fixture against Arsenal on 11 September 1965.
 In February 1967 Low signed for Watford and played in a further 26 first team matches and found the net on four occasions.
 After leaving Vicarage Road he went on to play for Bedford Town where he ended his senior career.